gaehlerm/SoftwareEngineering/README.md

 # 10. Levels of abstraction

+//building blocks vs. layered architecture: this is a different level of abstraction! layers belong to architecture. the title is not optimal. -> reducing complexity?

 "You can solve every problem with another level of indirection." – Andrew Konig

 "Except for the problem of too many levels of indirection." – my hero